scaleflex/filerobot-cli/README.md

 ```

 ### ✔ upload
 Upload command is used to upload file to the Filerobot store.
-There are two types of uploading with POST and PUT requests.

 #### Arguments
 - filename - the name of the file that will be uploaded

 #### Flags
-- method - type of request POST or PUT, if it's not set default is POST.
+- method - type of request POST or PUT (deprecated), if it's not set default is POST.
 - folder - location where the file will be uploaded, if it's not set default is "/".
 - postprocess - type of postprocess that will be included, if it's not set postprocess will not be added.